 Variable speed technology allows for a more consistent path.
 It often reduces the impact of a single speed’s start/stop cycle.
 Beside, reducing the potential peak draw on your home’s electrical service needs.
 Once it reaches the desired indoor temperature, the variable option more precisely adjusts to the less demanding environment.
 Additionally, minimizing the capacity required to maintain that temperature compared to a single-speed system.
 It’s like riding your bike uphill once, then leveling off on a flat road to the finish line.
 Indeed, it requires less demand than the hill-laden route.

 A variable speed system may run longer than your traditional HVAC system, but at a level that requires less energy.
 This slow and steady operation offers some additional comfort benefits when compared to a single speed unit.

 - Consistent Indoor Comfort – Variable speed technology may minimize the temperature swings often found with single-stage equipment.
 Rather than shutting down, the variable capacity prolongs the set temperature of your spaces.
 This allows for steady and consistent comfort in your home.

 - Dehumidification – The longer an HVAC system runs, the more moisture might be removed from the indoor air.
 This may improve the balance between temperature and humidity, providing you with more comfortable interior air.

-- Air Filtering – The extended run time at lower speeds may also allow more time for the circulating air to interact with filters or additional air quality system components.
-However, as with traditional systems, it is important to change out your filters according to your HVAC dealer or manufacturer’s recommendation.
+- Air Filtering – The extended run time at lower speeds may also allow more time for the circulating air.
+Therefore, ir can interact with filters or additional air quality system components.
+However, a traditional systems, it is important to change your filters according to your HVAC manufacturer’s recommendation.